Diablo Trails Challenge

 About the Event

-Diablo Trails Challenge has a run for everyone from those hitting the trail for the first time to experienced ultra-runners with a 5k, 10k, Half Marathon and 50k.
-The 5k, 10k, Half Marathon and 50k all begin and end at Castle Rock Recreation Area in Diablo Foothills, Walnut Creek.¬†All races are professionally timed.
+Diablo Trails Challenge has a run for everyone, from those hitting the trail for the first time to experienced ultra-runners, with a 5k, 10k, half marathon, and 50k.
+The 5k, 10k, half marathon, and 50k all begin and end at Castle Rock Recreation Area in Diablo Foothills Regional Park, Walnut Creek.
+All races are professionally timed.
 Runners receive medals after the race.

 Trail Runner Reviews

 The absolute best run I’ve ever participated in was my recent Save Mt.
 Diablo 10K Trail Run last weekend.
 There were luxury bus shuttles to Castle Rock Park from Northgate High School and they ran frequently.
 A wonderful baggage check area was well organized, and they had lots of tents set up to assist people who hadn’t picked up their packets early.
 The course was beautiful with lots of hills and creek crossings.
 The drink/aid stations were the best part.
 They had all sorts of snacks, drinks, candy, treats, and even ice cold water to sponge you off if you wanted!
 It was amazing!

 At the finish, after receiving beautiful medals, delicious It’s-It ice cream was being passed out.
 I picked pumpkin flavor and enjoyed the sweet treat before waiting in line for some chips, popcorn, fruit, cookies and candy.
 There was also a plate of BBQ available for $10, but I probably would pass this up next year – the event food was better than the plate I received.
 Everything about this race was perfect.
 It was absolutely my favorite event thanks to the great organizers and volunteers.
 Brazen racing is the best!